GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 The following commands will stop/start/restart all the components of Cluster Manager:

- - `clustermgr-cli stop`
+ - `clustermgr4-cli stop`
- - `clustermgr-cli start`
+ - `clustermgr4-cli start`
- - `clustermgr-cli restart`
+ - `clustermgr4-cli restart`

 !!!
 Note
-    All the Cluster Manager logs can be found in the `$HOME/.clustermgr/logs` directory
+    All the Cluster Manager logs can be found in the `$HOME/.clustermgr4/logs` directory

 ### Create Credentials

 When Cluster Manager is run for the first time, it will prompt for creation of an admin username and password.
-This creates an authentication config file at `$HOME/.clustermgr/auth.ini`.
+This creates an authentication config file at `$HOME/.clustermgr4/auth.ini`.

 ### Create New User